Code-Institute-Submissions/nealbrophy-GetHubby/README.md

 - Flip-cards
 - Modal/Collapse for couple Q&As depending on screen size
 - Buttons display a popout icon relating to the content/target of said button.
-- On large screens there is an arrow icon with hover.css effect to highlight that additional content is below and links to the next section.
+- On large screens there is an down-pointing icon with hover.css effect to highlight that additional content is below and links to the next section.

 ### Features Left to Implement